derpycode/cgenie.muffin/genie-userconfigs/MS/odalenetal.CP.2019/readme.txt

 The paper focussed on 2 main model configurations for the HOL and LGM, both of which having tuned against observed distributions of late HOlocene and LGM benthic d13C, respectively.

-The basic (no 14C, not preformed tracers) experiments can be spun-up as follows:
+The basic (no 14C, no preformed tracers) experiments can be spun-up as follows:

 ./runmuffin.sh muffin.CB.GIteiiaa.BASESFeTDTL_rb MS/odalenetal.CP.2019 muffin.CB.GIteiiaa.BASESFeTDTL_rb.SPIN 10000